jeffanthony/Dupal-Ethereum-module/Readme.md

 ===============

-**Introduction**
+## The Modules

 Drupal Ethereum Module(s) enhances the Drupal ecosystem with Ethereum SmartContract functionality.

-The foundational **Ethereum module** provides a basic framework to interact with Ethereum blockchains via the [Ethereum-PHP](https://github.com/digitaldonkey/ethereum-php) library and is prepared to talk to different Ethereum network nodes (i.e. development, testing, live).
+The foundational [**Ethereum module**](https://github.com/digitaldonkey/ethereum/blob/8.x-1.x/ethereum.module) provides a basic framework to interact with the Blockchain via the [Ethereum-PHP](https://github.com/digitaldonkey/ethereum-php) library.

+<small>This module is prepared to talk to different Ethereum network nodes (like development, testing, live)</small>

 [**Ethereum Smartcontract**](https://github.com/digitaldonkey/ethereum/tree/8.x-1.x/ethereum_smartcontract) submodule features smart contract management and provides Drupal configuration to connect to the contract whichever network the contract had been deployed.